 Manufacturing has lost specific task categories but created new technical roles.
 Retail has contracted front-end staffing while expanding demand for complex customer interaction.
 Healthcare is automating its administrative perimeter while clinical roles remain structurally resilient.
 Finance has compressed operational headcount while growing compliance and oversight functions.
 Transportation is changing faster than five years ago, but more slowly than initial forecasts suggested.
 Agriculture and construction are adopting automation partly in response to labor shortages rather than purely to cut costs.

 The clearest signal for workers is this: the jobs most at risk are those built primarily around executing repetitive, rules-based tasks.
-The jobs most durable are those that combine technical literacy with human judgment, coordination, and accountability.
+The most durable jobs are those that combine technical literacy with human judgment, coordination, and accountability.